 The Statewide Self-Help Center accepts calls at (651) 435-6535, Monday through Friday, from 8:30 a.m. to 4 p.m. on court forms.

 Go here for more information: http://www.mncourts.gov/About-The-Courts/NewsAndAnnouncements/ItemDetail.aspx?id=1888

 The monthly Legal Advice Clinic is available as a telephone conference.
 Please call the Law Library for availability and to make an appointment.
-The next possible dates are May 13th and June 10th.
+The next possible clinic is on June 10th.